ansible/instruqt/images/README.md

 ## Notes:
 When generating windows images from macos, there's an env var that needs to be set in your active shell: `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`

+Want to open code-server with a specific working directory?
+In the tabs configuration of your challenge, use something like `/editor/?folder=vscode-remote%3A%2F%2F%2fhome%2Frhel` which would open code-server at with a CWD of `/home/rhel/`